WalletScrutiny/WalletScrutinyCom/_android/com.coininn.wenwen.md

 ## Analysis

-- The user can make choose between a legacy or a SegWit address.
+- The user can make accounts choosing between a legacy or a SegWit address.
 - The use of *secure offline storage* means the provider is in control of the private keys.
 Thus, it is **custodial**.